Aikido

 What apps and languages are covered?

-• AI Code Audit isn't limited to web apps.
+Supports ALL languages; no limitations whatsoever.
+Code Audit isn't limited to web apps.
 Agents reason across whatever source the connected repositories contain, including mobile apps, smart contracts, and desktop apps, across mainstream languages, configuration, and IaC.
 Monorepos with multiple services are fully supported.

-Why is there a 6-repo cap per audit?
+Why is there a repo limit?

 When to pick AI Code Review and When to pick AI Pentest?

-2. Use AI Code Review when:
+2. Use AI Code Audit when:

 • You want deep code reasoning on logic and architectural flaws — IDORs, broken access control, multi-step chains — without configuring a live environment.